farisachugthai/ipython/docs/source/tutorial/plotting.rst

     `Plotting with Matplotlib`_  example notebook

-The matplotlib_ library also ships with ``%matplotlib notebook`` command that allows interactive figures if your environment allows it.
+The `matplotlib` library also ships with a ``%matplotlib notebook`` command that allows interactive figures if your environment allows it.

-See the matplotlib_ documentation for more information.
+See the `matplotlib` documentation for more information.

-.. include:: ../links.txt
+.. _`Plotting with matplotlib`: ../../../examples/